StephanAkkerman/minecraft-server-guide/README.md

 ### Setting up wings

-Paste the following command in the terminal of the Minecraft VM (this is the same command as we used for the panel)
+Paste the following command in the terminal of the Minecraft VM (this is the same command we used for the panel)

 ```bash
 bash <(curl -s https://raw.githubusercontent.com/pterodactyl-installer/pterodactyl-installer/master/install.sh)